 MSP360 Remote Desktop transmits all data over an HTTPS channel.

-However, you can enable additional encryption on the remote host side. using an encryption key known only by you.
+However, you can enable additional encryption on the remote host side using an encryption key.

-While regular sessions require only Computer ID and PIN, encrypted sessions also require an encryption key that has to be transmitted from the remote host to the client side via another way of communication.
+While regular sessions require only a Computer ID and PIN, encrypted sessions also require an encryption key that has to be shared from the remote host to the client side via communication tool.

-The applicatuion uses the RSA algorithm for encryption means.
-Encryption can be enabled by clicking the Lock icon near the ID field:
+The application uses the RSA algorithm for encryption means.
+Encryption can be enabled by clicking the Lock icon after the Enter Computer ID here field:

 Once enabled, the remote host should provide you with the encryption key.
 Specify it in the open window:

 Select the check box to enable the text-field or read the key from a file by clicking a corresponding button.